paulomcfm/ProjetoDECEL-frontend/README.md

 # DECEL Project
-Project developed using React.js and Node.js technologies, implementing the MVC project pattern and using SOLID and GRASP concepts.
+Project developed using React.js and Node.js, implementing the MVC project pattern and using SOLID and GRASP concepts.
 It manages public school students and their school transportation.

 ## Available Scripts